nycpivot/tdp-core/ONBOARDING.md

 Get familiar with [Backstage](https://backstage.io/).
 Try [setting up and running Backstage](https://backstage.io/docs/getting-started/).
-One of the main pain points ESBack attempts to resolve is the manual process of adding plugins to Backstage.
+One of the main pain points TPB attempts to resolve is the manual process of adding plugins to Backstage.
 To feel some of this pain consider going through the Backstage [Plugin Development Guide](https://backstage.io/docs/plugins/plugin-development) and the [Adding Custom Plugin to Existing Monorepo App](https://backstage.io/docs/tutorials/quickstart-app-plugin) tutorial.

 ### Build a Backstage instance using the builder cli